 Then there’s Cheekwood Estate and Botanical Gardens, which goes well beyond “park.”
 It’s a 1930s estate and Georgian mansion with 55 acres of gardens, wooded trails, greenhouses… and an art museum.
 Plus, Cheekwood always has a roster of seasonal programs that span all ages: weekend yoga in the garden and story time for kiddos; harvest beer garden with bluegrass music and a playhouse made of pumpkins; hot toddies and a holiday lights exhibit… you get the picture.

-And speaking of art museums, the Frist Center for the Visual Arts features rotating exhibits from local and international artists.
-Recent favorites were Nashvillian Vadis Turner’s textile pieces, an exhibit involving Australian aboriginal batik and the sculptural madhouse courtesy of artist Nick Cave (no, the other one).
-But perhaps the Frist’s best-kept secret is its classy AF kids section, the Martin ArtQuest Gallery, which lets kids learn about art in the most hands-on ways — from creating their own stop-motion movies to painting with watercolors to printmaking.
+And speaking of art museums, the Frist Art Museum features rotating exhibits from local and international artists.
+A recent kid-fan favorite was the Frist’s exhibit for the 50-year anniversary of Eric Carle’s The Hungry Little Caterpillar.
+But perhaps the Frist’s best-kept secret is its classy kids section, the Martin ArtQuest Gallery, which lets kids learn about art in the most hands-on ways — from creating their own stop-motion movies to painting with watercolors to printmaking.
 (Confession: I have been known to use my kid as an excuse to do crafts.)

 If your kids are well beyond the story time age, never fear: There’s a fantastic rainy-(or any-)day activity for tweens, teens and parents nearby at The Candle Bar, which, yes, is exactly what it sounds like: hand-poured, sweet-smelling souvenirs for all ages, plus BYOB for the grown-ups.
 As my neighbor said to me recently, “You know the economy’s good when they open up a candle bar down the street.”